feklee/san/nodes/README.md

           - DIN: yellow cable, connected to DOUT on first LED

-          - VDD: black cable, short, attached to the BNC connector which is connected to that from the previous step
+          - VDD: black cable, short, connected to the first LED

           - VSS: red y-cable, connected to first LED